wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-subprocessor-management/includes/subprocessor-onboarding.md

 Adding a new subprocessor requires a series of rigorous verifications to ensure the subprocessor meets Microsoft standards before they can begin contracted work.
 These verification steps include but are not limited to:

 - A business verification check: A review by the business to determine why the use of this supplier is needed over suppliers who are already approved.
-Once business approval has been approved, the following verifications must be performed:
+Once business approval has been granted, the additional verifications below must be performed:
 - Anti-corruption checks: Check against global relationship management systems and news for suppliers who may be engaged in corruption activities.
-- Corruption risk score: It is a score that is assigned based on the anti-corruption check.
+- Corruption risk score: This is a score that is assigned based on the anti-corruption check.
 The score indicates the risk level of the supplier being involved in corruption activities.
-- A do-not-engage check: Internal Microsoft check against suppliers who have been deemed inappropriate for use
+- A do-not-engage check: Internal Microsoft check against suppliers who have been deemed inappropriate for use.
-- Trade sanctions screening: A review of watch sites, government records and media searches to determine if trade sanctions apply
+- Trade sanctions screening: A review of watch sites, government records, and media searches to determine if trade sanctions apply to the supplier.

 In addition, business unit approval is required as a final check after all scores and checks have been returned and accounted for.

 ![a workflow detailing SSPA enrollment process explained in below narrative](../media/enrollment-process.png)

 Subprocessor enrollment begins with an email request to a prospective subprocessor with instructions to create a profile in the Microsoft Supplier Compliance Portal (MSCP).
-Subprocessor will choose the data processing activities they wish to be approved for.
-These approvals include:
+Subprocessors use the portal to choose the data processing activities they wish to be approved for.
+These data processing activities include:

 - Processing of personal data and/or Microsoft confidential data
 - Processing data on the supplier’s network